IanWhitney/break_silos_with_github/README.md

 ^Your department is humming.
 ^Now let's break down the walls between your department and the rest of the University ^All the same tools still apply.
-  ^Readmes, Wikis and Pages to publicize your work ^Teams to collaborate with others
+  ^Readmes and Pages to publicize your work
+  ^Teams to collaborate with others
 ^But there are more!